By: Chef Laura Bonicelli

 • Combine the water and salt, stirring until salt dissolves completely.

 • Pour the water into the jar to cover the cucumbers, leaving about 1/2 inch of space between the liquid and the top of the jar.
 Add water to cover all solids.
 Cover the jars loosely with a lid.
 Let stand in a cool, dry place - away from direct sunlight - for 5 to 7 days.
 The liquid will turn cloudy, then bubble and fizz after several days as it develops lactic acid.
-Once fermented, refrigerate pickle
+Once fermented, refrigerate pickles for up to 6 months.

 Nutrition